Last updated on 2026-04-01

 Program Overview

-Get the advanced knowledge you need to begin a welding career in just two years with Sheridan’s Welding and Fabrication Technician diploma.
-This program is designed to equip students with both fundamental and advanced welding techniques, preparing them for various applications in the industry.
-With hands-on training in various welding processes, students will gain the skills necessary to excel in their careers.
-The program emphasizes practical experience, ensuring that graduates are ready to enter the workforce with confidence.
+Get the advanced knowledge you need to begin a welding career in two years with Sheridan’s Welding and Fabrication Technician diploma.
+This program equips students with both fundamental and advanced welding techniques, preparing them for various applications in the industry.
+With hands-on training in multiple welding processes, students will gain the skills necessary to excel in their careers.
+The program is designed to ensure that graduates are ready to enter the workforce as competent professionals.

 Program Structure

-The Welding and Fabrication Technician program at Sheridan is structured over a two-year period, consisting of four semesters.
-Here’s a brief overview of the program structure:
+The Welding and Fabrication Technician program at Sheridan is structured to provide comprehensive training over a two-year period.
+The program includes:

 Featured Experiences

-- Experienced Faculty: Learn from highly certified instructors with decades of industry experience.
+- Mentorship from highly certified instructors with decades of industry experience.

 Career Options

-Graduates of the Welding and Fabrication Technician diploma program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Welding and Fabrication Technician diploma program can pursue a variety of career paths in Canada, including:

-- Structural Steel Welder: Responsible for welding steel structures in construction projects.
+- Structural Steel Welder: Specializes in welding steel structures for buildings and bridges.

-- Steamfitter: Installs and maintains piping systems for steam and hot water.
+- Steamfitter: Installs and repairs piping systems that carry steam and hot water.

-- Industrial Maintenance Mechanic (Millwright): Focuses on the installation and maintenance of machinery in industrial settings.
+- Industrial Maintenance Mechanic (Millwright): Maintains and repairs machinery in industrial environments.

-- Sheet Metal Mechanic: Works with sheet metal to create and install various products.
+- Sheet Metal Mechanic: Works with sheet metal to fabricate and install various products, including ducts and roofing.

 - Welding Inspector: Ensures that welding work meets industry standards and specifications.